 - "Checking the OpenStack node log files"

-- "Resolving patching errors"
+- "Resolving patching errors" on page 16

 - "Displaying on-screen help" on page 16

+Note:

-Note: For up-to-date information about known issues and possible workarounds, refer to the latest release notes.
+- For up-to-date information about known issues and possible workarounds, refer to the latest release notes. - When contacting IBM Support, specify the type of the storage system in use and indicate that the support request pertains to IBM Storage Driver for OpenStack.